 Our certificate of incorporation and bylaws will authorize generally only our board of directors to fill vacant directorships resulting from any cause or created by the expansion of our board of directors.
 In addition, the number of directors constituting our board of directors may be set only by resolution adopted by a majority vote of our entire board of directors.
-These provisions prevent a stockholder from increasing the size of our board of directors by filling the resulting vacancies with its own nominees.
+These provisions prevent a stockholder from increasing the size of our board of directors and gaining control of our board of directors by filling the resulting vacancies with its own nominees.